-- 4) Monitoring of action plan implementation: Two years past the accreditation date, the academic unit reassesses the actions implemented so far, and the progress attained by implementing the aforementioned action plan.
+- 4) Monitoring of action plan implementation: Two years past the accreditation date, the academic unit reassesses the actions implemented so far and the progress attained by implementing the aforementioned action plan.
 A table in form of a checklist is conducted in the process showing: - a.
 Outcomes attained so far - b.
 Degree of achievement of outcomes above - c.
 Actions implemented to comply with the external panel recommendations - 5) Progress report: The next stage is to conduct a progress report for the Program.
 At the end of a two-year period after the program's accreditation a Progress Report is prepared and sent for review and approval by the institutional authorities and Quality Assurance Unit.
 The report is an essential part of the quality assurance plan of the entire institution and its related policies.
 It also enables a reflection of the external evaluation outcomes and the degree to which they are utilized.

-A consistent follow-up process is in place allowing the postgraduate study program of the University of West Attica leading to the degree of MSc in Architectural and Structural Rehabilitation of Historic Buildings and Complexes to ensure that it is periodically evaluated and assessed.
+A consistent follow-up process is in place allowing the postgraduate study program of the University of West Attica "Policies and Applied Methods for the Protection of the Environment" to ensure that it is periodically evaluated and assessed.